 U.S. District Court for the District of Columbia

 U.S. District Court for the District of Maryland

 Legal Lean Sigma Institute (LLSI) White Belt

-- Member of the litigation team representing Professor Alan Dershowitz in a highly-publicized defamation case in state court in Florida, which was resolved in April 2016 with the parties issuing a Joint Statement in which the opposing parties withdrew the allegations against Professor Dershowitz.
+- Member of the litigation team representing Professor Alan Dershowitz in a highly publicized defamation case in state court in Florida, which was resolved in April 2016 with the parties issuing a Joint Statement in which the opposing parties withdrew the allegations against Professor Dershowitz.

-- Represented an insurance trade association participating as amicus curiae in a case before the Supreme Court of Louisiana that resulted in a favorable decision for insurance companies under Louisiana law.
+- Represented an insurance trade association participating as amicus curiae in a case before the Supreme Court of Louisiana.
 Arceneaux, et al. v.
 Amstar Corp., et al., No. 2015-C-0588 (La.
 Sept.
-7, 2016)
+7, 2016).